csommerl/js120/lesson1/lesson1_notes.md

 Purpose of encapsulation:
 1. It ensures that you don't perform an operation suited for one type of data on another type of data for which it is unsuited.
-2. They have a **public interface** for interacting with them, whereas it hides and restricts access to implementation details, thereby preventing objects from being changed through improper channels.
+2. It provides a **public interface** for interacting with objects, and it hides and restricts access to implementation details, thereby preventing objects from being changed through improper channels.
    - JavaScript does *not* officially/formally/syntactically support access restrictions.

 ---